Empathy and the Journey of Healing

 When ‘Fixing It’ Doesn’t Help

-When a supporting person tries to take over the healing process and ‘fix’ the issues, it is highly stressful and can lead to a huge disconnect between supporters and our struggling loved ones.
+When a supporting person tries to take over the healing process and ‘fix’ the issues, it is highly stressful.
+It can lead to a huge disconnect between supporters and our struggling loved ones.
 The disconnect happens because our ‘fix it’ approach removes the critical connecting power of empathy in the relationship.
 We no longer walk the journey with them but attempt to lead them.
 Applying the ‘fix it’ mentality, rather than an empathetic mentality, only leads our loved ones to feel like they are broken, powerless, and alone.

 Through this broken feeling come thoughts like, “I will never be alright because no one around me knows what I am going through.”
 This is where we should show the most empathy towards our loved ones.
 Clearly letting them know that we are walking this journey with them can make a world of difference during the healing process.
-This acknowledgment is the significant part of empathy.
+This acknowledgment is a significant part of empathy.
 We do not have to walk in their shoes to know the hurt they are feeling because we experience hurt too.

 Power in Empathy